AUGUST 2018 GRADUATION

-It is expected that during the fall 2017 semester all pending December graduates will regularly check their mtsu email for important graduation and commencement information sent from Records@mtsu.edu.
+It is expected that during the summer 2018 all pending August graduates will regularly check their MTSU email for important graduation and commencement information sent from Records@mtsu.edu.

 - Attendance at Commencement Ceremony